Fort Lewis College

 Reducing friction from discovery to decision

-As a Senior UI/UX Product Designer, I help colleges turn sprawling content into intuitive paths.
+As a UX and Web Designer, I help colleges turn sprawling content into intuitive paths.
 For Fort Lewis College, I led research, IA, design system, and validation to improve program discovery, admissions clarity, and accessibility across devices.

 Fort Lewis College — Website Redesign